 One more fabulous feature that make this plant a great all-rounder is that it is pet-friendly!
 Non-toxic to cats and dogs, perfect for your home and friendly for your pooch, what’s not to like?

 The Calathea is a true one-of-a-kind plant and will be a welcome addition to any space in your home.
-While this drama queen plant might take a bit more looking after, it’s definitely worth it to see those beautifully patterned leaves move around throughout the day and into the evening.
+While the prayer player does demand more care, it’s definitely worth it to see those beautifully patterned leaves move around throughout the day and into the evening.

 Frequently asked questions